RedWn/Information-Retrieval-Project/README.md

 ## Installation

-The following packages are used in this project and can be installed using pip:
+The following packages are used in this project and can be installed using pip :

 ```bash
 pip install transformers torch==2.2.2 spacy gensim roman re tqdm geocoder sentence-transformers streamlit wordcloud textblob nltk sklearn numpy pandas matplotlib